hollaugo/slack-openai-assistants/README.md

 Before running the Slack Internal HR Bot, make sure you have the following prerequisites:

-- Python 3.x
+- Python 3.9
 - OpenAI API key
-- Slack App with a bot token
+- Slack Bot and App Tokens

 ## Installation